 One great thing about DSAs is that the equipment they pay for is yours to keep and can be kept at home or at your halls of residence.
 DSAs can also pay towards the costs of learning to use new equipment required for your course e.g. a braille embosser, dictaphone or access technology, as well as supporting mobility and orientation around campus, and taxi fares to and from university.

-It's important that you are aware of the wide range of support that you may be able to access through your DSA payment.
-Think about the list outlined above before you leave college and talk through what your needs have been in the past and what they may be throughout your course of study.
+Think about the list above before you leave college and talk through what your needs have been in the past and what they may be throughout your course of study.
 You may need some mobility training on arrival to familiarise yourself with certain routes and the layout of the university.
 You may need different support while on a field trip or work placement.
 Give thought to all of these things when you are looking for and applying to university.